allprojects/EventEmbed/README.md

 EventEmbed Shapeless Join
 =========================

-This modified cescala library allows for type safe joins of event streams.
+This modified CEScala library allows for type safe joins of event streams.

 ## Dependencies
-New Dependencies of this library are Shapeless.
+New dependencies of this library are Shapeless.

 ## Usage
 The following dependencies are needed in code that wants to use theses modified join operations: